Oxore/m68k-disasm/Readme.md

 - It generates GNU AS compatible listing, that may be translated back to machine code using `m68k-none-elf-as` in the way that it matches original binary file, no matter what.
+- It generates Sierra ASM68 compatible listing, that may be translated back to machine code using `ASM68` in DOS environment in the way that it matches original binary file, no matter what.
 - It generates labels for all jump instructions (JSR, JMP, BRA, Bcc and DBcc) if jump location is inside the code being disassembled.
 This feature can be enabled with `-flabels`, `-frel-labels` and `-fabs-labels` options, all at